hermannhueck/datastax-workshop-examples-scala/README.md

 It uses the *sbt* build tool.

-This project contains four sub projects - one built on the base of the previous one:
+This project contains five sub projects - one built on the base of the previous one:

 1. week3-exercises01-java:
    Improved version of the Java examples by Datastax following the DRY principle.